Published 4 Sep 2024

 • Gain data visibility: automate construction and gain access to a wealth of data.
 With process automation platforms, like FlowForma’s tool, construction firms can oversee and report on project data.
 This improves decision-making in the long term and ensures that challenges with processes (bottlenecks, missed steps, etc.) can be quickly refined.

 • Become agile: for an industry that relies on so many processes and people, as well as the ability to adapt to changing circumstances, agility is key.
-Process automation in construction helps construction teams to connect and collaborate more quickly.
+Automation in the construction industry helps construction teams to connect and collaborate more quickly.
 A connected construction platform like FlowForma’s will ensure that employees can remain agile as they navigate complex projects.

 • Mitigate risk: The construction industry is heavily regulated.
 Despite this, construction firms still rely on traditional methods (e.g. Excel spreadsheets) for creating audits and reports.
 If mistakes are made (data not recorded accurately, etc.) there can be serious health and safety implications.
 With process automation, online forms with exact data entry fields can mitigate risk.
 For an industry marked by lawsuits, it’s important that construction businesses take preventative measures.